Ouranosinc/cowbird/docs/components.rst

 update on the file system will trigger a synchronization with `Magpie`_, to add all other ``read`` type permissions on Magpie.

+Note that permissions are only added to `Magpie`_ if necessary.
+For example, if a file needs to allow a ``read`` permission on `Magpie`_, but that permission already resolves to ``allow`` because of a recursive permission on a parent resource, no permission will be added.
+The permission is already resolving to the required permission and avoiding to add unnecessary permissions will simplify permission solving.

 The permissions applied on the files and folders are only applied for a user, and no permissions are enabled on the group or for other users.
 The reason for this is that workspaces are separated by user and we do not use a group concept on the file system for now.
 This means that if a permission is applied to a group in `Magpie`_, `Cowbird` will detect the permission change but will not do anything, since the group on the file system does not correspond to the groups found on `Magpie`_.
+Also, it would not make sense to update the file associated to a resource for all the users of a group, since the file is supposed to be associated to a single user anyway.

-Note also that permissions are only added to `Magpie`_ if necessary.
-For example, if a file needs to allow a ``read`` permission on `Magpie`_, but that permission already resolves to ``allow`` because of a recursive permission on a parent resource, no permission will be added.
-The permission is already resolving to the required permission and avoiding to add unnecessary permissions will simplify permission solving.
+Note that even if group permission changes on `Magpie`_ are not handled by `Cowbird`, a group permission could still have an impact on permission resolution.
+For example, if a shapefile needs to allow a ``read`` permission on `Magpie`_, but that permission already resolves to ``allow`` because of a group permission, no permission will be added.

 .. _geoserver_file_layer_permissions: